phoboslab/qop/README.md

 data, file path and hashes (of file paths) for quick lookup.

 The header for QOP is stored at the end of the file.
-This makes it possible to concatenate a QOP archive to any other file and still being load it without scanning for a signature.
+This makes it possible to concatenate a QOP archive to any other file and still being able to load it without scanning for a signature.

 E.g. to attach a QOP archive to an executable: